-Dr. Ana Laura González serves as adjunct faculty in music theory department and Artist in Residence of Flute at Hartwick College since 2011.
+Dr. Ana Laura González serves as assistant professor in music theory department and Artist in Residence of Flute at Hartwick College since 2011.
 She is a native of Argentina and her repertoire spans from classical to contemporary music, with an emphasis on academic music from her home land.
 Her dissertation “European Cosmopolitanism to Folkloricism” analyzed elements of nationalistic language in earlier Argentinean academic music to the pure expression of traditional elements in flute music by Amancio Alcorta, Alberto Williams, and Angel Lasala.
 She has also been published in the Flutist Quarterly.

 Stephanie Hollander is an active freelancer in the NY Metro-Area.
 She has performed with many distinguished groups such as; Hudson Valley Philharmonic, Patriot Brass, The South Florida Symphony Orchestra, Miami Symphony, Bard Conducting Institute, Central Park Symphony, Washing Heights Chamber Orchestra, Bach Festival Orchestra, Albany Symphony, Concert in the Villages, Woodstock Chamber Orchestra and numerous others.
 In March 2017, she was principal horn for the North East tour of the distinguished pop Italian group, Il Volo.
 Her playing has brought her to play at many distinguished music halls through out the United States and to many venues internationally in Italy and Cuba.

 Areas of expertise: Upright Bass, Electric Bass, Jazz Combo

 Evan Jagels has a Master’s Degree in Jazz Performance from the Aaron Copland School of Music at Queens College, where he was the recipient of the Michael Feinstein Award.
 He has studied with Antonio Hart, Ron Carter, Buster Williams and Yoshio Aomori.
 He has also studied piano with Jeb Patton and Charles Eubanks.
-Evan is an actively working bassist.
-In addition to jazz, he regularly performs rockabilly, country, rock and bluegrass.
+Evan is an actively working bassist across genre.

 Areas of expertise: Popular Music, Radio, Rock, Broadway